TheRustyPickle/Telecounter/README.md

 <h4> How to run</h4>

 Download the executable from latest Release for one click runnable file or download source from Release and run Telecounter.py with the required library
+Do not clone the current repo, it might be unstable

 GUI Design tested only on Windows 10 and Arch Linux.